steveh250/Unix-Menu-Program/README.md

 Background
 ==========
-This menu.c was written back in the 90's for an IBM AIX system running some PICK applications.
+I wrote this menu.c back in the 90's for an IBM AIX system running some PICK applications.
 Modified to run on Ubuntu (should compile fine on other platforms - it's pretty basic).

 NOTE: